Ada-Developers-Academy/core-unit-1/fundamentals-recap/practice-conditionals-recap.md

 ##### !question

-Voice assistants like Alexa will turn on when their 'wake word' is announced nearby.
+Voice assistants like Alexa will turn on when any of its "wake words" is announced nearby.
 Which option best describes this behavior?

 ##### !end-question
 ##### !options